 PugPugs are known for their squishy faces and their charming demeanor.
 A bit mischievous but beloved by owners, this breed is ideal for laid-back homes and those who like to dote on their pet.
-Here’s what you need to know about living with pugs.
+But pugs come with common health challenges too.
+Here’s what you need to know about living with and caring for pugs.

 Some pups have energy to spare and are perfect companions for active pet parents.
 But if you're searching for a more calm dog breed that's happy to chill on the couch and nap with you, there are many fine canines to consider.

 Leslie Sinn, DVM, DACVB, CPDT-KA, is a veterinary behaviorist at Behavior Solutions and a member of the Daily Paws Advisory Board.
 She says when you're thinking about easygoing dog breeds, it's essential to remember that a dog's calm disposition shows when they're able to stay composed while facing change and variability in their environment.

 "For a quieter breed, there's a lot of individual variation," Sinn says.
 "So people shouldn't assume that just because a dog is from a breed associated with calmness that a particular individual will be calm."

 Fortunately, Sinn says, as a dedicated pet parent, you can help reinforce calm, quiet behavior, making it more likely to happen regardless of breed.
 After all, our sensitive, furry friends really pick up on our moods and actions, and love to follow us everywhere!
 So you'll have plenty of opportunities for teachable moments using positive reinforcement.

 While every individual dog is unique, here are some breeds that tend to be on the calmer side—and are simply irresistible.